 If there are no booths, how will products be priced and displayed?

-Craft Theory will be using a digital inventory sheet to price and keep track of each vendors items.
-We will be using this sheet to create barcodes for your products.
+Craft Theory will be using a digital inventory system to price and keep track of each vendors items.
+We will be using this system to create barcodes for your products.
 This will help customers feel a cohesion throughout the store and make it easier for Craft Theory employees to complete sales transactions.
 This will also allow Craft Theory vendors to see an itemized list of what they have sold each month, and what items are still in store.

 Displays and visual merchandising will be conducted solely at Craft Theory’s discretion.
 Vendors are always welcome to provide input on fixtures and displays, however ultimate decisions will be up to Craft Theory.
 This will allow us to keep the displays fresh for customers as well as create collections which make shopping easier.